aniyomiorg/aniyomi-website/src/help/guides/player-settings.md

 As the name suggests it enables 'Picture in Picture' functionality.

 ::: c-warning
-Note that this is still a experimental feature.
+Note that this is still an experimental feature.
 :::